Criminal Defense Lawyers in Columbia, SC

 Magistrate and Municipal Courts – Magistrate and municipal courts handle traffic tickets and lower-level misdemeanors such as DUIs, Shoplifting, Public Disorderly Conduct, Minor in Possession of Alcohol, Public Drunkenness, Trespassing, and Simple Possession of Marijuana.

-Should I hire a criminal defense attorney?
+Should I hire a Columbia criminal defense attorney?

-Pete Strom and the other Columbia criminal defense attorneys in our law office at the Strom Law Firm understand what it takes to effectively handle a criminal case.
-Before finding yourself in an unfortunate situation with law enforcement, call the experienced criminal defense attorneys at the Strom Law Firm at (803) 252-4800 for a free consultation.
+Pete Strom and the other Columbia criminal defense attorneys in our law office understand what it takes to effectively handle a criminal case.
+Before finding yourself in an unfortunate situation with law enforcement, contact the experienced criminal defense attorneys at the Strom Law Firm at (803) 252-4800 for a free consultation.